-- (a) "Certified crime victim assistance program" refers to any governmental or nongovernmental program which has met the criteria established by the Council. - (b) "Certified human trafficking victim assistance organization" refers to a certified crime victim assistance program which also provides comprehensive trauma-informed services to child victims designed to alleviate the adverse effects of trafficking victimization and to aid in the child's healing, including, but not limited to, assistance with case management, placement, access to educational and legal services, and mental health services. - (c) "Child" shall have the same meaning as provided for in O.C.G.A. § 15-11-2. - (d) "County" or "county governing body" refers to a county commission.
+- (a) "Certified crime victim assistance program" refers to any governmental or non-governmental program which has met the criteria established by the Council. - (b) "Certified human trafficking victim assistance organization" refers to a certified crime victim assistance program which also provides comprehensive trauma-informed services to child victims designed to alleviate the adverse effects of trafficking victimization and to aid in the child's healing, including, but not limited to, assistance with case management, placement, access to educational and legal services, and mental health services. - (c) "Child" shall have the same meaning as provided for in O.C.G.A. § 15-11-2. - (d) "County" or "county governing body" refers to a county commission. - (e) "Court Officer" refers to a person charged with the duty of collecting moneys arising from criminal fines ordered by a court and will generally be the clerk of the court. - (f) "Court" refers to all superior, state, probate, magistrate, municipal, and other court that assesses or collects crime-based fines pursuant to Georgia law. - (g) "Crime" refers to any criminal offense as defined by Title 16 of the Official Code of Georgia Annotated or any other applicable Code Section. - (h) "Eligible applicant" refers to any governmental entity or other organization that meets all applicable criteria set forth by the Council based on the eligibility requirements for subrecipient programs contained in the federal Victims of Crime Act of 1984 and the victim assistance rules promulgated by the Office for Victims of Crime, U.S. Department of Justice. - (i) "Fine" refers to any criminal fine or criminal bond forfeiture ordered by a court. - (j) "Trafficking" refers to the offenses of trafficking an individual for sexual servitude and trafficking a person for labor servitude as provided in O.C.G.A. § 16-5-46.

-- (e) "Court Officer" refers to a person charged with the duty of collecting moneys arising from criminal fines ordered by a court and will generally be the clerk of the court. - (f) "Court" refers to all superior, state, probate, magistrate, municipal, and other court that assesses or collects crime-based fines pursuant to Georgia law. - (g) "Crime" refers to any criminal offense as defined by Title 16 of the Official Code of Georgia Annotated or any other applicable Code Section. - (h) "Eligible applicant" refers to any governmental entity or other organization that meets all applicable criteria set forth by the Council based on the eligibility requirements for subrecipient programs contained in the federal Victims of Crime Act of 1984 and the victim assistance rules promulgated by the Office for Victims of Crime, U.S. Department of Justice. - (i) "Fine" refers to any criminal fine or criminal bond forfeiture ordered by a court. - (j) "Trafficking" refers to the offenses of trafficking an individual for sexual servitude and trafficking a person for labor servitude as provided in O.C.G.A. § 16-5-46. - (j) "Victim" refers to any person against whom a crime has been perpetrated. - (k) "Victim assistance program" refers to any eligible governmental agency, private nonprofit organization, or prosecuting attorney's office that coordinates and provides direct services to victims of crime.
+- (i) "Victim" refers to any person against whom a crime has been perpetrated. - (k) "Victim assistance program" refers to any eligible governmental agency, private non-profit organization, or prosecuting attorney's office that coordinates and provides direct services to victims of crime.
+Victim assistance includes, but is not limited to, the following services: crisis intervention, emergency shelter, emergency transportation, counseling and criminal justice advocacy.